scrapy/scrapy/docs/topics/commands.rst

 Before delving into the command-line tool and its sub-commands, let's first understand the directory structure of a Scrapy project.

-Even thought it can be modified, all Scrapy projects have the same file structure by default, similar to this::
+Though it can be modified, all Scrapy projects have the same file structure by default, similar to this::

    scrapy.cfg